S-a-m-K/cyclistic_case_study/README.md

 * **Current**: The data sets is constantly updated and is therefore up to date.

-* **Cited**: The data was provided by Motivate International Inc., a real bicycle company.
+* **Cited**: The data is provided by Motivate International Inc., a real bicycle company.

 * **License**: [data license agreement](https://divvybikes.com/data-license-agreement): The data set does not contain any personal data.
 There are no data protection concerns.